SirYancy/ITECH190-Intro-to-CS/html/style.md

 Last, let's look at external stylesheets.
 An external stylesheet is defined in its own file and then linked to the web page so that the browser rendering the page knows where to find it.
 You define the styles exactly as you would in an embedded stylesheet, only it's not in a `style` tag.

-For example, let's say we have the following stylesheet defined:
+For example, let's say we have the following stylesheet defined. *Note:* You can find this example [in the demo pages](http://itech190.erickuha.com/html_basics/9_table.html).
+Just hit `Ctrl-u` to see the page source:

+### CSS
 ```css
 h1 {
     text-align: center